portsoc/quine/README.md

  * A computer program whose purpose is to output its own source code.

-For example, here is a purposefully simple _quine_ for nodejs.
+For example, here is a purposefully simple _quine_ for Node.js.

 ```javascript